Carotid Sinus Hypersensitivity

 - History of ventricular tachycardia or ventricular fibrillation.

-- A previous adverse reaction to carotid sinus massage.
+- A previous adverse reaction to CSM.

 Both carotids should be confirmed as pulsatile in advance.
 Auscultation of the carotid arteries is also essential before the test can be considered.
 A carotid bruit is a relative contra-indication and a carotid ultrasound must be performed to further evaluate any patient who is found to have a carotid bruit.